janscience/adaptationprimer/lifac/README.md

 ![trial](lifac-trial.png)

-> How does the dynamics change if you change
+> How does the dynamics change if you modify
 > - adaptation strength
 > - adaptation time constant
 > - noise strength of membrane voltage or adaptation dynamics

-Change these parameters by passing them to the `lifac()` function like this:
+Set these parameters by passing them to the `lifac()` function like this:
 ```
 spikes, v, a = lifac(time, stimulus, taua=5, noisedv=0.1)
 ```

 ## Raster plot

-Simulate the spikes of several trials in response to the same stimulus like this:
+Simulate the spikes of several trials in response to the same stimulus:
 ``` py
 ntrials = 20
 spikes = [lifac(time, stimulus)[0] for k in range(ntrials)]